lee-barber/hangman/readme.md

 ## Known Issues

-* If a user clicks on the same wrong letter more than once, they lose an additional attempt instead of that already guessed letter being "shut off"
+* If a user clicks on the same wrong letter more than once, they lose an additional attempt instead of that already guessed letter being "shut off" [Fixed 2/2018]
+* No other known issues at this time.

 ## Testing